tinloof/sanity-kit/packages/sanity-studio/README.md

 ### Important notice

-When using this plugin, make sure you are placing it after the `stucutureTool()`.
+When using this plugin, make sure you are placing it after the `structureTool()`.

 ```tsx
 plugins: [